 Rentenbank strengthens its CET1 capital through earnings retention.
-The operating result before risk provisioning and valuation of EUR 197.3m in 2023 was allocated partly to the fund for general banking risks in accordance with Section 340(g) of the German Commercial Code (allocation of EUR 84.8m) as a part of core capital.
-Additionally, EUR 75m were allocated to reserves for potential loan losses and valuation swings in accordance with Section 340(f) of the German Commercial Code, which can be transferred into core capital.
-Half of the annual net profit is allocated to the principal reserve and the remaining is divided equally between the Special Purpose Fund (Zweckvermögen) and the Promotional Fund (Förderungsfonds), in line with Rentenbank's governing law.
+The operating result before risk provisioning and valuation of EUR 161.6m in 2024 was allocated partly to the fund for general banking risks in accordance with Section 340(g) of the German Commercial Code (allocation of EUR 73.7m) as a part of core capital.
+Additionally, EUR 50m were allocated to reserves for potential loan losses and valuation swings in accordance with Section 340(f) of the German Commercial Code, which can be transferred into core capital.
+Half of the annual net profit is allocated to the principal reserve, and the remaining is divided equally between the Special Purpose Fund (Zweckvermögen) and the Promotional Fund (Förderungsfonds), in line with Rentenbank's governing law.

 Thus, Rentenbank has steadily accrued internally generated capital over decades.
-In addition to complying with regulatory requirements, Rentenbank also calculates its economic risk-bearing capacity, which was comfortably assured in 2023 at 35.1% (2022: 37%) of utilisation of risk limits.
+In addition to complying with regulatory requirements, Rentenbank also calculates its economic risk-bearing capacity, which was comfortably assured in 2024 at 46.4% of utilisation of risk limits despite the notable increase from 35.1% in the previous year.